MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ```

 ### -WorkingDays
-If specified returns only the list of working-days for the Team.
+If specified, returns only the list of working-days for the team.

 ```yaml
 Type: SwitchParameter